xuejiaW/xuejiaW.github.io/source/_posts/CPPPrimer-Chapter6-Notes.md

 {
 }

-// pareNoName(0.1f);//Although int doesn't have name, we still mustassign it pareNoName(3, 0.1f);
+// pareNoName(0.1f);//Although int doesn't have name, we still must assign it pareNoName(3, 0.1f);
 ```